 I've been writing about image editors for more than a decade, so I was already familiar with most of the 30 apps I had to test.
 But since this is a list of AI photo editors, I focused on evaluating the general usability and (artificially) intelligent aspects of every app.
 That means I didn't have to re-try every single Photoshop feature—just the AI-focused ones.

-For most of the apps on the list, this meant editing a few sample photos to see what automatic adjustments they made, how they handled low-quality images, and how good they were at cutting out tricky subjects and removing objects.
+For most of the apps on the list, this meant editing a few sample photos to see what automatic adjustments they made, how they handled both low-quality and high-resolution images, and how good they were at cutting out tricky subjects and removing objects.
 The majority of apps that didn't make the final list failed to perform here.

 For the apps that did well, I spent even more time playing around and editing images.
 I also considered the overall usability and pricing—some fairly average apps charge Photoshop pricing, and they got dinged for that.
+Some are so egregious that I wouldn't hesitate to call them scams.

 What makes the best AI photo editor?